Frequently asked questions

 If I haven't seen you before then I will ask you to wait till you are 12 weeks and you have had your scan.
 This is not because reflexology could cause miscarriage but simply because miscarriage is unfortunately common in the first 12 weeks and it is simply to avoid misunderstanding should this occur.

 Everybody can benefit from reflexology.
 Children can also be treated but sessions will be shorter as they may get bored, they may also like to bring their own music to listen to with headphones.
 Under 16s will need parental consent to sign the medical history form and also to be present during the session.

 Where are you based?

-I also offer mobile treatments in Petersfield and the surrounding areas (this includes Liss, Liphook, Milland, South Harting, Buriton, Clanfield and Horndean, amongst others, please contact me to see if I can get to your location), this service is available on Tuesdays
+I also offer mobile treatments in Liss, Petersfield, and the surrounding areas (please contact me to see if I cover your location), there is an extra £5 payable for this service

 What products do you use in your treatments?